TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson4.md

 ```

-Prediction with a categorical model: just the corresponding group mean
-  in the training set.
+Now we will repeat the process with a dataset of phenotypic
+  measurements on samples of different flower species.
+These
+  data contain the categorical predictor variable `Species`
+  and the continuous response variable `Sepal.Length`:

 ```
 rm(list=ls())